 Like many beekeepers, we’ve lost bees.
-Losing bees is never easy, and there can be many causes.
+Finding dead bees is never easy, and there can be many causes.
+Laura Tyler discusses losing bees.

 Read MoreUnlike birds, bees don’t fly south for the winter, nor do they hibernate.
 So, what do bees do in the winter?